JunaidJameel/Fetch-Contact-with-Native-Code-in-Flutter/README.md

 3) Now we have to write some Native code in Kotlin and then make a channel for communicate it with Flutter Code.
 So we'll have to do following Steps:

-  Here's an example of the directory structure where you might place the Kotlin file:
+  Here's an example of the directory structure where you might place the Kotlin file:<br />

   flutter_project/
   android/